adoxner/insta-zoom/README.md

 Script to download the latest post image from an Instagram account and copy it to the Zoom custom background folder.

 > [!CAUTION]
-> This will overwrite your current custom background in Zoom.
+> Running this script will overwrite your current custom background in Zoom.
 Make sure to back it up first.

 ## How to use
 1. Install instaloader dependency: `pip3 install instaloader`